Šluknov: 20th century

-Modern history

-After the war, in 1945, the town returned to Czechoslovakia and the German inhabitants were expelled under the terms of Beneš decrees.
-The town was renamed Šluknov.
-Only a few Czechs were willing to settle in the remote northern Bohemian town following its vacancy.
+From 1938 to 1945, the town was annexed to Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, the town returned to Czechoslovakia and the German inhabitants were expelled under the terms of Beneš decrees.

 Demographics

 The town has a significant Romani population.

 Economy

 The town suffers from its location on the periphery of the Czech Republic.
 There is persistently high unemployment rate, low supply of services and poor quality of healthcare.
 Most industrial production has ended and revenues from tourism are insufficient.

 Transport

-In Rožany there is the road border crossing Šluknov-Rožany / Sohland an der Spree.
+In Rožany is the road border crossing Šluknov-Rožany / Sohland an der Spree to Germany.

-Šluknov lies on a local railway line from Děčín to Rumburk via Germany.
-The town is served by two train stations, and in the territory of Šluknov there is also a train station serving the adjacent village of Valdek.
+Šluknov is located on the railway line Děčín–Rumburk via Germany.
+The town is served by two train stations: Šluknov and Šluknov zastávka.
+In the territory of Šluknov is also the train station serving the adjacent village of Valdek.

+Education

+Šluknov is home to two secondary schools and one of them is focused on forestry.
+There are three primary schools, including a special school.

 Sights

-The Renaissance Šluknov Castle is the main landmark of the town.
-It was built in the 16th century by Schleinitz family and it replaced an old keep from 1487.
-In the 17th century, baroque modifications were made.
+The Šluknov Castle is the main landmark of the town.
+It was built in the Renaissance style in the 16th century by the Schleinitz family, when it replaced an old fortress from 1487.
+In the 17th century, Baroque modifications were made.
 In 1986, Šluknov Castle was burned down.
-After twenty years of decay it was repaired.
+After twenty years of decay, it was repaired.
 In addition to exhibition and event rooms located in the building, there is a tourist information office.
 The castle park is often used for public events.

 Míru Square is the historic centre of the town.
-Its landmarks are the baroque Column of the Holy Trinity from 1751–1752 and an Empire style fountain from 1794.
+Its main landmarks are the Baroque column of the Holy Trinity, built in 1751–1752, and an Empire style fountain dating from 1794.

-The early-baroque Church of Saint Wenceslaus is the third church on its place.
-The previous were burn down by fires in 1634 and 1710 and the current church was built in 1711–1722.
+The Church of Saint Wenceslaus is the third church on its place.
+The previous were burn down by fires in 1634 and 1710 and the current early Baroque church was built in 1711–1722.

 The hill Křížový vrch is a valuable complex of sacral buildings, including Stations of the Cross, several chapels and statues.
 The complex was consecrated in 1756.